46bit/46b.it/_posts/2017-06-28-hannover-to-berlin.md

 <img src="/assets/berlin-ubahn-station.jpg" width="600">

-I'm going to rest up.
-I have two full days to enjoy Berlin, which is clearly insufficient, but I have a plan I'll hopefully write about tomorrow.
+I have two full days to enjoy Berlin, and I'm rather fatigued.
+Thus I got dinner at a burger place outside the hotel (*hallo! ich möchte einen Cheeseburger und Süßkartoffelpommes, bitte*), napped for awhile and then read up on what to do in Berlin.
 Bye for now!